realm/realm-SharedTasks/README.md

 ## 6. Create the Models and Constants Class File
 In this step we are going to create a few constants to help us manage our Realm as well as the class models our Realm will operate on.

-From the Project Navigator, right click and select `New File` and when the file selector apprears select `Swift File` and name the file `ConstantsAndModels` and press preturn.
+From the Project Navigator, right click and select `New File` and when the file selector apprears select `Swift File` and name the file `Constants` and press preturn.
 Xcode will create a new Swift file and open it in the editor.

-Our first task will be to create some contants that will make opeing and working with Realms easier, then we will define the Task models.  o do this add the following code to the f
+Our first task will be to create some contants that will make opening and working with Realms easier, then we will define the Task models.

 Let's start with the Contants; add the following  to the file: